YuzhuoMa97/SPAGxECCT/README.md

 Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you meet any problem.
 Suggestions or comments are also welcome.

 ## SPAGxE<sub>CCT</sub> introduction
-SPAGxE<sub>CCT</sub> is a a G×E analysis framework which is applicable to a wide variety of complex traits with intricate structures (e.g. time-to-event, ordinal categorical, binary, quantitative, and longitudinal traits).
+SPAGxE<sub>CCT</sub> is a G×E analysis framework which is applicable to a wide variety of complex traits with intricate structures (e.g. time-to-event, ordinal categorical, binary, quantitative, and longitudinal traits).
 SPAGxE<sub>CCT</sub> contains two main steps.

 - In step 1, SPAGxE<sub>CCT</sub> fits a covariates-only model and then calculates model residuals.
 The covariates include, but are not limited to, confounding factors such as age, gender, SNP-derived principal components (PCs), and environmental factors.
 The model specification and the corresponding model residuals vary depending on the type of trait.
 As the covariates-only model is genotype-independent, the model fitting and residuals calculation are only required once across a genome-wide analysis.